David Wotherspoon is a commercial litigator whose focus is in crisis management, technology, intellectual property, social media and defamation.

 - Best Lawyers in Canada for Intellectual Property Law (2017)

-- Canadian Legal Lexpert Directory for Computer & IT Law, Intellectual Property and Litigation – Intellectual Property (2011-2016)
+- Canadian Legal Lexpert Directory for Computer & IT Law, Intellectual Property Litigation, Intellectual Property, Telecommunications (since 2011)

 - Named “Recommended Individual” by World Trademark Review 1000 – prosecution and strategy (2017)